apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 ./helix-admin.sh --zkSvr localhost:2199 --rebalance MYCLUSTER myDB 3
 ```

 Now the cluster is defined in ZooKeeper.
-The nodes (localhost:12913, localhost:12914, localhost:12915) and resource (myDB, with 6 partitions using the MasterSlave model) are all properly configured.
+The nodes (localhost:12913, localhost:12914, localhost:12915) and resource (myDB, with 6 partitions using the LeaderStandby model) are all properly configured.
 And the _IdealState_ has been calculated, assuming a replication factor of 3.

 ### Start the Helix Controller